How to Set a Freelance Rate From Your Income Target

 Costs and tax adjustment

 If your target is post-tax, skipping this adjustment makes your quote systematically too low.
+That is why the calculator keeps the two modes separate.

 Example walkthrough